 But most programs still lack intensity

-Quote from the Australian Autism Handbook
+Quote from The Complete Autism Handbook

 Unfortunately, many providers are still not offering families anywhere near the recommended 20 hours a week of high quality, autism-specific early intervention.
 Ensure that you thoroughly research the effectiveness of a program before making your decision and committing money to it.

 Previously, the cost of intensive early intervention meant it was beyond the reach of many Australian families.
 It was hoped that the introduction of the NDIS would mean that all young children with autism would be able to access to fully-funded early intervention programs.
 Regrettably, this is not proving to be the case, with many families still finding they have to fight for their entitlements.